backdrop-contrib/materialize/README.md

 -----

 @todo
-This theme has been manually tested successfully creating and viewing nodes and style guide in Backdrop.
+This theme has been successfully manually tested by creating/viewing nodes and style guides.

 KNOWN ISSUES
 ---------------------

 NOTE -- this theme is in a heavy development state.
 If you have spare time and shared ideas on how to propel it forward coding cleanly and under the appropriate licenses, you are welcome to join in and offer advice or build it together.

-This theme works as is by just installing it.
+Materialize works as is by simply installing it.

-This theme is in the process of retro-fitting its CSS into SASS.
+Materialize is in the process of retro-fitting its CSS into SASS.

 This theme has a lot of functionality and widget type add-ons bundled in that are not actively integrated yet.
 You can look through the folders and manually integrate what you need, or delete what you don't.